superluminar-io/aws_fundamentals_workshop/docs/labs/lab_5/1_hands_on.md

    }
    ```

 ## Explanation of the Code

 - **VPC**: Sets up a VPC with public and private subnets and a NAT Gateway.
-   - **EC2 Security Group**: Allows SSH (port 22) and HTTP (port 80) access to the EC2 instance.
+- **EC2 Security Group**: Allows HTTP (port 80) access to the EC2 instance.
 - **RDS Security Group**: Allows MySQL (port 3306) access from the EC2 security group.
 - **RDS Instance**: Creates an RDS MySQL instance in the private subnet with generated credentials stored in AWS Secrets Manager.
 - **Outputs**: Outputs the RDS instance endpoint, secret ARN, and security group IDs for verification.

 3. **Deploy the Stack**